Srushtika/realtime-multiplayer-webvr-aframe/tutorial.md

   </a-entity>
 ```

-By the end of this section, your VR app should ideally look like this: (Of course, if you haven't switched the resources with your custom ones!)
+By the end of this section, your VR app should ideally look like as shown below.
+But only if you haven't switched the resources with your custom ones, of course!

 ![first look](https://raw.githubusercontent.com/pluralsight/guides/master/images/83779eef-aa4b-4cd3-968e-1417afc4fd0b.51)

-We just finished setting up the basic scene, let's now add some funtionality to it that will make the avatars appear and disappear as the users log in and out of your application.
+Voila! we just finished setting up the basic VR scene, It's now time to add some funtionality to it in order to make the avatars appear, dissappear and move around in realtime as the users log in and out of your application or simply move their phone around.

-#### Now let's make it realtime
+#### Adding realtime functionality

-So, let's now add the logic within the main.js file that we linked above.
-As I mentioned earlier, we'll add realtime functionality using deepstream's open realtime server.
+It's time to spin up some magic into our VR scene.
+Using deepstream is very easy compared to any of the other existing alternatives like Firebase.

-Start by connecting to deepstream:
+Start by connecting your client/user to deepstream:

 ```javascript
 var client = deepstream('<YOUR APP URL>')